 On our 4-day trip to New York City, we were determined to experience NYC on a budget – and we did!

 As outlined in our New York Itinerary, our only costs while sightseeing were the MetroCard ($33) and meals (which can cost as little as $10 per day).
-However, there are other costs involved in a trip to New York City…like a place to stay and flights!
+However, there are other costs involved in a trip to New York City…like a place to stay, flights and transportation!

 Finding Cheap Places To Stay in New York City